 Does it cost more to play rep ball?

 Yes.
-Although there is no try-out fee, registration fees for rep players are higher than for house players which helps to fund the significant additional costs associatiated with the rep program (e.g. tryouts, special uniforms, gym time).
-Rep teams also eligible to receive extra funding from the association to help pay for expenses such tournament fees and extra equipment.
+Registration fees are higher for rep players than house players to help to fund the significant additional costs associated with the rep program (e.g. tryouts, special uniforms, gym time).
 All rep teams are expected to attend and participate fully in Opening Day activities including the Banner Parade and Ball Toss fundraiser.
 Each rep team usually maintains its own budget as well, and may ask for contributions or participation from rep parents/players in team fundraising activities to help pay for costs not otherwise covered by the Association or private sponsorships.
 The Association typically does not pay for special clothing such as hoodies or special training instructors/facilities.
 Some of these items may be paid from the team budget or by each player/parent.
-Required team budget contributions and fundraising activites as well as other inidividual equipment/clothing costs should be discussed with the particular coach or team manager.
+Required team budget contributions and fundraising activities as well as other individual equipment/clothing costs should be discussed with the particular coach or team manager.